 Powerline connection is slow

 The throughput of the powerline connection between two or more FRITZ!Powerline adapters is low.
-As a result, web pages load slowly, it takes a long time to download files, and video streams are either not displayed correctly or stop playing, for example.
+As a result, web pages load slowly, files take a long time to download, and video streams are either not played correctly or stop playing, for example.

 Low throughput in a powerline network is usually caused by interference in the home's power supply.
-In the following we describe how to exclude a hardware defect of your FRITZ!Powerline adapter as the cause and how to optimize your powerline network.
+In the following we show how to rule out that your FRITZ!Powerline adapter is defective and how to optimize your powerline network.

 1 Checking whether the FRITZ!Powerline adapters are working properly